Jordan Dambeck

 When Food Manufacturers Must Choose Between In-House or Contract Manufacturing

-Most food producers—at some point in their product’s lifecycle—arrive at a fork-in-the-road moment where they must decide to make their product in-house or outsource production to a contract manufacturer.
-Whether that moment occurs at the onset of a commercialization opportunity, once demand exceeds in-house capacity or when the economics reach a trigger point, determining the right production strategy can be complicated.
+Most food producers—at some point in their product’s lifecycle—arrive at a fork-in-the-road moment where they must decide to make their product in-house, or outsource production to a contract manufacturer.
+Here are the pros and cons for each choice...

 The Earlier the Better: When Food Manufacturers Should Bring Processing Equipment Engineers into New Product Development